 Yes, an international health insurance plan can cover medical evacuation in the case of a medical emergency.
 Evacuation may refer to medical repatriation.
 This involves returning to your home country for medical treatment, or it may refer to medical evacuation.
 This involves being transported to the nearest facility that can provide adequate medical care.
 Depending on the plan, medical evacuation can be covered up to a specific limit.
 It’s important to review your policy to see what the limit is.

 Exclusions of an international health insurance policy

 International health insurance plans can vary significantly regarding what they cover and exclude.
 Generally, coverage is limited to medical care related to sudden and unexpected illness or injury.
 Pre-existing conditions, routine medical care, wellness visits, elective surgery, and preventive care are typically excluded from coverage.
-Be sure to read the fine print from your insurance provider of any plan to ensure coverage and exclusions.
+Be sure to read any plan’s fine print from your insurance provider to ensure coverage and exclusions.

 Should I enroll in international medical insurance?